test-kitchen/kitchen-vagrant/README.md

 This driver works by generating a single Vagrantfile for each instance in a sandboxed directory.
 Since the Vagrantfile is written out on disk, Vagrant needs absolutely no knowledge of Test Kitchen.
-So no Vagrant plugin gem is required.
+So no Vagrant plugins are required.

 ## <a name="requirements"></a> Requirements